 Gelled lead-acid batteries have been around since the 1950s.
 They contain sulfuric acid combined with a silica gelling agent to produce a gel-like paste.
 These batteries have a longer lifespan than AGM batteries due to their internal heat transfer mechanisms.
 Ordinary AGM batteries trap and insulate the heat they produce, while gel batteries transfer this heat outside their casing.
 Gel batteries last for 600 – 800 charges while AGM batteries last around 400 charges.

 Gel batteries also perform well at high temperatures, and are less susceptible to sulfation compared to other battery systems.
 However, these batteries usually possess higher resistance than AGM batteries, which makes them less suitable for use with electrical appliances with high current requirements.
 This high resistance can be attributed to the pores within the gel matrix of these batteries.
 The pores contained within are very narrow, making the ions more confined.

 Despite the many advantages gel batteries offer, many RV owners steer clear of these due to their slow charging rate and low voltage.
-In addition to this, if a gel battery is overcharged, its cells may get permanently damaged. https://koa.com/blog/what-you-need-to-know-about-your-rv-batteries/
+In addition to this, if a gel battery is overcharged, its cells may get permanently damaged.
+WHAT YOU NEED TO KNOW ABOUT YOUR RV BATTERIES